ooni/spec/oonib.md

 ## 2.2 Theat model

-The collector shall provide end-to-end between the probe and the oonib collector.
+The collector shall provide end-to-end encryption and authentication between the probe and the oonib collector.

 A malicious actor should not be able to update test results that they have not